 Often referred to as the father of modern day sports medicine, Dr. James Nicholas was also a father in his personal life.
 His son, Stephen Nicholas, M.D., founded NY Orthopedics to continue a family tradition of excellence in sports medicine and orthopedic care.
 The practice was designed to provide patients with personalized treatment from expert specialists for all types of orthopedic injuries and conditions – ranging from sports medicine, to total joint replacement, spine, hand and upper extremities, knee, foot and ankle – all under one roof.

 Over the years, NY Orthopedics has treated professional and collegiate athletes as well as weekend warriors and everyday athletes.
 With extensive training and a commitment to offering the latest advances in treatment and surgical procedures, our fellowship-trained physicians have emerged as leaders in their fields of practice.
-Today, our practice has grown to six orthopedics practice locations in the New York metropolitan area, with offices in Manhattan, Staten Island, Queens, Westchester County (Scarsdale) and Nassau County (Westbury).
+Today, our practice has grown to seven orthopedics practice locations in the New York metropolitan area, with offices in Manhattan, Staten Island, Brooklyn, Westchester County (Scarsdale) and Nassau County (Westbury).